 How will identities be managed in your deployment?

-See Identity management.
+Refer to Identity management.

 As described in LDAP schema, DS servers ship with many standard LDAP schema definitions.
 In addition, you can update LDAP schema definitions while the server is online.